 Research must build on existing standards or contribute to standardisation.
-Additionally, a strategy for skills development associating also relevant social partners must be presented.
+Interoperability for data sharing should be addressed.
+Additionally, a strategy for skills development should be presented, associating social partners when relevant.

 All projects should build on or seek collaboration with existing projects and develop synergies with other relevant European, national or regional initiatives, funding programmes and platforms.